 Using a mandrel in the inner diameter (ID) helps to support the flow of materials during bending.
 Likewise, the pressure die supports the outer diameter (OD).
 The elements combine to control the tube OD and ID throughout the bending process.
 Mandrel tube bending helps prevent the most common bending issues, most importantly, spring back.
 It also prevents wrinkles, flattening, and kinks.

 Roll bending or angle bending is an effective process for larger workpieces.
-It generally involves three rolls put in a pyramid-like position with either vertical or horizontal orientation, depending on the size of the section.
+It generally involves three rolls put in a pyramid-like position with either vertical or horizontal milling orientation, depending on the size of the section.
 The rolls move such that they can produce large, usually specific radii.